ohollmen/docker-imager/README.md

     # For ease of use, create a symlink to dfgen.js
     ln -s docker-imager/dfgen.js dfgen.js

-At this point (of the tool evolution) the config file is the only CL parameter.
+Pass the config file is the only CL parameter.
 The whole Dockerfile generation process is driven by it.

-    # Add current dir in path (to resolve .json file loading correctly)
-    export NODE_PATH=.
-    # Pass JSON config file
+    # Generate, Pass JSON config file
-    ./dfgen.js myimage.conf.json
+    ./dfgen.js gen myimage.conf.json

 # Config members in JSON